 Shan Lin Xi Long Feng Xia Oolong (杉林溪龍鳳峽烏龍茶) is a truly exceptional oolong from Nantou County of Taiwan.
-It is grown around Shan Lin Xi mountainous area of the county.
-Shan Lin Xi literally translates as Pine Forest Stream but the most commonly accepted translation is Sun Link Sea when referring to this particular location.
-Situated high up in the mountains, at an altitude of over 2,000m, this area is renowned for producing some of the best oolongs in the world.
+It is grown in the Shanlinxi mountainous area of the county.
+Shanlinxi literally translates as Pine Forest Stream but the most commonly accepted translation is Sun Link Sea when referring to this particular location.
+Situated high up in the mountains, at an altitude of over 1,800m, this area is renowned for producing some of the best oolongs in the world.
+This tea was picked in May 2023.

 We suggest brewing Shan Lin Xi Long Feng Xia Oolong at 90°C for 3-5 minutes according to your taste.
 It can be brewed 5 or more times depending on your taste preferences.
 To get the most out this tea, consider using a gaiwan or a traditional clay pot to benefit from the complexity of flavours from repeated multiple infusions.